A new method for computing the expected hitting time between arbitrary different configurations of the multiple-urn Ehrenfest model: Introduction

 \section{Introduction}

-We extend the classical two--urn Ehrenfest model to the $n$--urn case, where $n\geq2$.
-In this model, there are $n$ urns which are denoted by Urn $1$ to Urn $n$.
+We extend the classical two--urn Ehrenfest model to the multiple--urn case.
+Label the $n$ urns by Urn $1$ to Urn $n$, where $n\geq2$.
 At the beginning, $M$ balls are arbitrarily placed in the $n$ urns.
-Then at each time, one ball is chosen at random, removed from the current urn it resides in, and placed in one of the other $n-1$ urns with the same probability.
-This model can be treated as a symmetric simple random walk on the graph $G=(V,E)$, where $V=\{1,\ldots,n\}^M$, and $E$ contains edges connecting two vertices in $V$ if only one of their components differs.
-Therefore, $G$ is a regular graph with $n^M$ vertices, and each vertex has common degree $(n-1)M$.
-Strictly speaking, if we let $X_t=(X_t^{(1)},\ldots,X_t^{(M)})$ be the state at time $t=0,1,\ldots$, where $X_t^{(i)}$ is the number of the urn in which the $i$th ball resides at time $t$, then $\{X_t:~t=0,1,\ldots\}$ is a time homogeneous Markov chain on $V$ with transition probability
+Then at each time, one ball is chosen at random, taken from the current urn it resides in, and placed in one of the other $n-1$ urns with equal probability.
+This model can be treated as a symmetric simple random walk on the graph $G_M=(V_M,E_M)$, where $V_M=\{1,\ldots,n\}^M$, and $E$ contains edges connecting two vertices in $V_M$ if exactly one of their components differs.
+Here the subscript ``$M$'' is to stress that the number of balls is $M$.
+Therefore, $G_M$ is a transitive graph~(that is, for any $e,e^\prime\in E_M$, there is an automorphism of the graph that takes $e$ to $e^\prime$) with $n^M$ vertices, and each vertex has common degree $(n-1)M$.
+Strictly speaking, if we let $X_t=(X_t^{(1)},\ldots,X_t^{(M)})$ be the state at time $t=0,1,\ldots$, where $X_t^{(i)}$ is the number of the urn in which the $i$th ball resides at time $t$, then $\{X_t:~t=0,1,\ldots\}$ is a time homogeneous Markov chain on $V_M$ with transition probability